 There’s a lot of wiggle room in between having enough coverage in case of an accident and not paying extra for coverage you may not need.
 It can be confusing to navigate the lawyer-speak in a policy.
 But with a little research, you can save money on auto insurance, whether you are buying or leasing, new or used.

 Never let your insurance lapse.
-It doesn’t matter whether the lapse is because you are getting a new vehicle, moving to a different state where insurance coverage requirements may be different, or changing insurance companies, once your policy expires, you will be considered a higher risk and your new policy will cost more.
+It doesn’t matter whether the lapse is because you are getting a new vehicle, moving to a different state where insurance coverage requirements may be different, or changing insurance companies, once your policy expires, you will be considered a higher risk.
+As a result, your policy rates could cost more.
 Consider bridging your old and new coverage, even if it means paying for both policies for a few days.
-Pardon the pun, but consider it insurance against higher premiums.

 Review your policy annually.
 You might need more liability coverage to include a new teen driver, or less theft or damage coverage as your vehicle gets older and less valuable.
 You could also be eligible for discounts as you age – many reputable companies offer a special price to older policy holders.
 But when “older” turns to “elderly” your premiums could increase.

 Don’t insure vehicles you don’t drive.
 If you are paying premiums on vehicles that are no longer in use, being restored or stored, consider cancelling or lowering the policy.
 There is no need to pay collision insurance on a vehicle that is sitting in the garage or out of use.
 However, be sure to keep registration active and up to date.
 That will save time at the DMV when the vehicle is back on the road, and time is money, after all.